Second Boer War: Prisoners of war sent overseas

-The first sizeable batch of Boer prisoners of war taken by the British consisted of those captured at the Battle of Elandslaagte on 21 October 1899.
-At first, many were put on ships, but as numbers grew, the British decided they did not want them kept locally.
-The capture of 400 POWs in February 1900 was a key event, which made the British realise they could not accommodate all POWs in South Africa.
+The first sizeable batch of Boer prisoners taken by the British consisted of those captured at the Battle of Elandslaagte on 21 October 1899.
+Initially, these POWs were held on troopships in Simons Bay until POW camps in Cape Town and Simonstown were completed.
+In total, six prisoner of war camps would be set up in South Africa.
+As numbers grew, the British decided they did not want them kept locally.
+The capture of 4000 POWs in February 1900 was a key event, which made the British realise they could not accommodate all POWs in South Africa.
 The British feared they could be freed by sympathetic locals.
-Moreover, they already had trouble supplying their own troops in South Africa, and did not want the added burden of sending supplies for the POWs.
-Britain therefore chose to send many POWs overseas.
+Moreover, they already had trouble supplying their troops and did not want the added burden of sending supplies for the POWs.
+Britain therefore sent many POWs overseas.

+Around 31 prisoner of war camps were consequently set up in British colonies overseas during the war.
 The first overseas (off African mainland) camps were opened in Saint Helena, which ultimately received about 5,000 POWs.
 About 5,000 POWs were sent to Ceylon.
 Other POWs were sent to Bermuda and India.

-In all, nearly 26,000 POWs were sent overseas.